olivecha/guitarsounds/paper/paper.md

 Consequently, while the package is named `guitarsounds`, its analysis framework can be used with any harmonic sound, such as those produced by a piano, or a percussion instrument.

 The `guitarsounds` package is divided in two main components.
-First, the package is developed around a convenient object-oriented Application Programming Interface (API) which can be used to extract features from sounds and visualize them according to the user's needs.
+First, the package is developed around a convenient object-oriented Application Programming Interface (API) that can be used to extract features from sounds and visualize them according to the user's needs.
 Then, a graphical user interface (GUI) makes most of the features of `guitarsounds` available to users less knowledgeable in programming.
-`guitarsounds` is meant to be used with the Jupyter Notebook interface as to allow interactively exploring the sound data, either with the API or the GUI.
+`guitarsounds` is meant to be used with the Jupyter Notebook interface to allow interactively exploring the sound data, either with the API or the GUI.

-The main features of `guitarsounds` are:
+The main features of `guitarsounds` are to:

 - Automate the loading, conditioning and normalization of multiple sound files to meaningfully compare their features.
 - Visualize sounds features relevant to musical instrument design, such as: